pantheon-systems/documentation/source/content/wordpress-cron.md

 You can also use Terminus and WP-CLI to:

- - schedule your own jobs
+ - Schedule your own jobs
- - execute existing jobs
+ - Execute existing jobs
- - manage just about everything WP-Cron related
+ - Manage just about everything WP-Cron related

 We recommend that you test WP-Cron to make sure everything is working correctly.
 Replace SITE_NAME with your site's name and replace ENV_NAME with the desired environment ("dev", "test", "live", or multidev branch name) when you execute the command below.